rwang23/Technical-Book/TechnicalQuestions/JavaQuestions.md

 ####Difference between final, finalize and finally?
 - The final is a modifier which you can apply to variable, methods and classes.
 If you make a variable final it means its value cannot be changed once initialized.
-- finalize is a method, which is called just before an object is a garbage collected, giving it last chance to resurrect itself, but the call to finalize is not guaranteed.
+- finalize is a method, which is called just before an object is a garbage collected, giving it last chance to resurrect itself, but the call to finalize is not guaranteed. (if no Garbage collector is being performed, your finalizer may not be called)
 - finally is a keyword which is used in exception handling along with try and catch. the finally block is always executed irrespective of whether an exception is thrown from try block or not.

 ####Static